BasThomas/basthomas.github.io/_posts/2022-04-19-custom-tab-bar-large-content-viewer.md

 >
 > _sigh_ time to write a blog post and file a bunch of radars on this.

 ... seems like it all "worked" after all.
-Thanks (again) [Sommer](https://twitter.com/sommer) (and someone at Apple) for helping me stay sane here.
+Thanks (again) to Sommer (and someone at Apple) for helping me stay sane here.

 <video width="750" controls alt="A video showing going through the custom tab bar using VoiceOver.">
     <source src="/assets/blog-assets/custom-tab-bar-voiceover.mov" type="video/mp4">